lukamiletic95/papers/State machine replication.md

 As Schneider states [7], there key for implementing this state machine is:

-* **Replica coordination** - all replicas receive and process the samesequenceofrequests.
+* **Replica coordination** - all replicas receive and process the same sequence of requests.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDQ4NTkzOTUsLTQzOTgxMTcxMCwtOD
+eyJoaXN0b3J5IjpbLTkzNTY3MDE3MSwtNDM5ODExNzEwLC04Mj
-I0ODEwODAwLDEwNDcxNTk3NTYsLTE0MTczOTI3OTksMTQ3NTg4
+Q4MTA4MDAsMTA0NzE1OTc1NiwtMTQxNzM5Mjc5OSwxNDc1ODgy
-MjY1MSwxNzQ4MTc5NjhdfQ==
+NjUxLDE3NDgxNzk2OF19
 -->